-6 (b) The comprehensive plan must be internally consistent in its policies, forecasts, and for its future growth and development and for the conservation of its natural and cultural chapter and embody the goals and policies of the state guide plan.
+(1) Goals and policies.
+The plan must identify the goals and policies of the municipality for its future growth and development and for the conservation of its natural and cultural resources.
+The goals and policies of the plan shall be consistent with the goals and intent of this chapter and embody the goals and policies of the state guide plan.